salesforce/omakase/readme.md

 ### Updating keywords, properties, etc...

-There are several enums such as `Keyword.java` that contain values that will inevitably need to be updated.
-There are actually some tools under `com.salesforce.omakase.test.util.tool` that should be used to assist with this.
+There are several enums such as `Keyword.java` and `Browser.java` that contain values that will inevitably need to be updated.
+Most of these are stored in data files under `src/test/resources/data/`.

+You can use a script to regenerate the java source files (see below) after updating, or you can directly run the main method on the classes under `src/test/.../omakase/test/util/tool`.

 ### Scripts

-You can run some utility classes or perf tests by using the scripts under `bin`.
-For example

-    bin/run.sh

-or

-    bin/perf.sh
+The omakase CLI is a powerful tool for building the project, regenerating enum source files, running performance tests, and more.

+To get started, under the project directory run this command from the shell:

+    script/setup.sh

+This will setup links to the omakase CLI script.
+Now you can run the `omakase` command from within the project root:

+    ~/dev/omakase > omakase

+      Usage: omakase [options]

+      Options:

+        -b (--build)                build the project
+        -d (--deploy)               build and deploy jars (requires additional setup, see deploy.md) -g (--generate, --gen)      regenerate all data enum and class source files -h (--help)                 print this help message
+        -m (--mode) <mode>          specifies perf mode (t/thin, f/full, g/gss, p/phloc)
+        -p (--perf)                 run the performance test
+        -s (--syntax, --sub)        print the subscribable syntax table -u (--update, --prefixes)   update and regenerate the prefix data only

+For example, updating the prefix info:

+    omakase --update

+Printing the subscribable syntax table:

+    omakase --syntax

+Running the performance test:

+    omakase -p

+Running the performance test in "omakase full parsing" mode:

+    omakase -p -m full

 Architecture
 ------------